marovira/zeus/README.md

 header-only library for ease of use that contains several utilities aimed at making coding in C++ easier.
 Some notable features of Zeus are:

-* A simplified version of Python's `ConfigParser` that allows for easy loading of `.ini` configuration files,
 * A type-safe wrapper for performing bitwise operations on `enum class` types,
 * A customizable, cross-platform `assert` macro,
-* Several concepts for template programming.
+* Several concepts for template programming,
+* Python-like functions for string operations.

 ## Dependencies